-Twin bombings kill at least 22 as Pakistan prepares for elections
+Twin bombings kill at least 28 as Pakistan prepares for elections

 The separatist Balochistan Liberation Army (BLA) has stepped up attacks in recent months.
 Last week, at least 15 people were killed when the BLA targeted military and security installations in the city of Mach, 65km (40 miles) south of Balochistan’s capital, Quetta.

 The restive region, bordering Iran and Afghanistan, is strategically important because of its rich copper, zinc and natural gas reserves.
 Cities in the province are a constant target of armed groups.
-Baloch nationalists initially wanted a larger share of the province’s resources but later initiated a movement for independence.
+Baloch nationalists initially wanted a larger share of the province’s resources but later initiated an independence movement.

-Fearing violence during Thursday’s elections, Balochistan Information Minister Jan Achakzai announced on Sunday night that internet service will be temporarily restricted on election day.
+Fearing violence during Thursday’s elections, Achakzai had announced on Sunday night that internet service would be temporarily restricted on election day.

 Double threat

-Pakistani forces are also facing growing security threats in the the remote northwestern region of Khyber Pakhtunkhwa, where the Tehreek-e-Taliban Pakistan (TPJ) has also increased its violent activity.
+Pakistani forces are also facing growing security threats in the remote northwestern region of Khyber Pakhtunkhwa, where the Pakistan Taliban (TTP) has also increased its violent activity.

 The group has claimed responsibility for an attack on Monday in which at least 10 police officers were killed.

-In December, a TPJ suicide bomber in Tehsil Daraban killed at least 23 soldiers and wounded 32.
+In December, a Pakistan Taliban suicide bomber in Tehsil Daraban killed at least 23 soldiers and wounded 32.

 Last month, at least 101 people were killed when a suicide bomber targeted a mosque in the regional capital, Peshawar.